 3. Religion is a Hot-Button Topic

-With political tensions close by, religionOpens in a new tab. follows suit.
+With political tensions close by, religion follows suit.
 Approximately 60% of people in Coeur D’Alene are religious and almost all are sections of Christianity.
 36.1% are Catholic, 14% are the Assembly of God, 13.6% belong to the Church of Jesus Christ of Latter-day Saints, 6.5% are Lutheran, and 5.5% are Evangelical Lutheran.

 While the sects of Christianity hold similar beliefs and are unified on paper, different groups of religions ultimately believe different things.
 Because of this, people in Coeur D’Alene are often condescending to those with differing beliefs, even if the people they are opposed to are predominately white and Christian.